 - Fiery Redhead / Heroes Want Redheads: Wesley and Virginia.

 - Feet-First Introduction: Wesley as himself, scratching the back of his leg with his heel, and Wesley in a Badass Longcoat as 'Angel'.

 - Foreshadowing: Virgina mentions her father's 50th birthday is coming up and he's having a big bash for his "favorite creepy deity," the Goddess Yeska.

 - Angel rejects the idea that image is important to him as he can't look into a mirror.
 The swami says that his mirror is how his friends and others see him.
-When he starts becoming Darker and Edgier, the first thing Angel does is fire his friends so they can't see what he's turning into.

 - Getting Crap Past the Radar: Angel is a bit slow on the uptake as Wesley quickly recaps his adventures with Virginia.
 "What's going on?
 Were you in Virginia?"
 Wesley hesitates and mutters, "...That's beside the point."